 This made it difficult for the Greek government to finance more budget deficits and repay or even attempt to refinance existing government debt, especially since the country’s economic growth rate was low.
 A large percentage of debt was in the control of foreign creditors.

-The European Union’s economy is considered to be heterogeneous, with policies that vary tremendously from country to country, resulting in outcomes that vary depending on each country.
-However, even with the diversity in economies, certain vivid patterns separate strong economies from weaker ones or economies that are equally strong and weak.
+The European Union’s economy is considered heterogeneous, with policies that vary tremendously from country to country, resulting in outcomes that differ depending on each country.
+However, despite the diversity in economies, specific, vivid patterns separate strong economies from weaker ones or equally strong and weak ones.

-For example, Sweden is considered the EU’s best-managed economy but also considered the worst (Economic Commission, 2015).
+For example, Sweden is considered the EU’s best-managed economy and the worst (Economic Commission, 2015).
 The Swedish economy holds strong finances, but its overall growth has seen a downward spiral since 2009, as export demand and consumption have fallen (Economic Commission, 2015).

 Greece and Spain, however, have shown abstruse performance by doing well in some years and cataclysmically badly in others.

 The EU-15 witnessed robust economic growth between the end of World War II and the 1970s.
 At the time, the consolidated gross domestic product per capita had increased by over 70 percent in EU-15 countries, compared to less than 50 percent in 1945 (OECD, 2011).

 Unfortunately, by 2007, the GDP per capita in EU countries had fallen to 68 percent, with a great deal of Greece.
 According to the OECD (2011), the decrease in GDP per capita of EU states is caused by persistently lower productivity, lower employment, and less human capital, as Europe only surpasses developed countries like the United States in physical capital.